 Excessive Eye Rubbing

 If your child is rubbing their eyes a lot, it could mean they’re tired, but it could also point to other problems relating to vision.
 A child who rubs their eyes frequently and excessively may be having one or more types of vision problems.
 Eye rubbing in excess can point to fatigue in the eyes or eye strain.
 Rubbing the eyes can also damage the eyes and/or make the vision problem worse, so it’s important to contact your local ophthalmology clinic in Plymouth MN right away to determine the best course of action.
+You want to make sure you get on top of your child’s eye irritation quickly because you do not want it to turn into something more serious and then potentially lead to permanent damage.

 Sitting too Close to Screens